PedroSampaio11/PedroSampaio11/README.md

 ![Design sem nome (1)](https://github.com/user-attachments/assets/42ab707e-45fe-467d-95a7-7d08bbd67a71)

-###
-<h2 align="left">Hello World👋 I'm Pedro Sampaio.
-Be very welcome!</h2>

-###
+<h1 align="center">👋 Hello World!
+I'm Pedro Sampaio</h1>
+<p align="center">Welcome to my GitHub!
+It's great to have you here 🙌</p>
 <br clear="both">

+## 👨‍💻 About Me

-<p align="left">I hold a degree in Systems Analysis and Development from the University of Mogi das Cruzes (UMC) and I am currently the CEO of Four Coders, a web development company focused on creating websites, applications, and innovative digital solutions.
-My journey in the technology field is driven by a passion for innovation and developing solutions that add value to our clients' projects.
+🎓 Degree in **Systems Analysis and Development** from the University of Mogi das Cruzes (UMC)
+💼 CEO at **[Four Coders](https://fourcoders.com)** — a web development company focused on creating websites, applications, and innovative digital solutions.
-I am always seeking to enhance my skills and stay up to date with market trends, applying best practices and new technologies to Four Coders' projects.
-I believe in the power of technology to transform businesses, and I am committed to leading our team in delivering products that stand out for their quality, design, and performance.</p>

-###
+🚀 Passionate about innovation and technology
+📚 Always improving my skills and staying updated with market trends
+🛠️ Focused on building projects with **quality, performance, and design**
+💡 Believer in the power of technology to transform businesses

 <br clear="both">